Doctor Gumbo is New Orleans native Dylan O’Donnell. He loves his city, and he loves to share it with others.

 In 2011 Dylan returned to the tourism industry as a tour guide, this time in his own city and state.
 Since then he has given hundreds of tours to thousands of people, proudly showing off his region and showing them a great time in the process.

-Dylan founded Doctor Gumbo Tours in 2013, and is driven to give insightful, well-researched and entertaining tours of New Orleans and Southern Louisiana.
+Dylan founded Doctor Gumbo Tours in 2013 along with his wife Tracy, and is driven to give insightful, well-researched and entertaining tours of New Orleans and Southern Louisiana.
 With a former expat’s perspective, he can also provide insight as only a true New Orleans local can.

 When he’s not guiding or planning festivals, you’re likely to find him either DJing world music in a local club, gardening in his yard, or at home cooking gumbo for his wife and four kids.